About Dr. John C. Maerz

 I also currently chair the University of Georgia’s Curriculum Committee and Experiential Learning Subcommittee.

 In 2010, I received the UGA Early Career Excellence in Undergraduate Research Mentoring Award, in 2011 I received UGA's Richard B. Russell Award for Excellence in Undergraduate Teaching, in 2015 I was inducted into the University of Georgia Teaching Academy, and in 2017 I received the Meritorious Teaching Award in Herpetology jointly awarded by the Herpetologist’s League, the Society for the Study of Amphibians and Reptiles, and the American Society of Ichthyologists and Herpetologists and I was named Josiah Meigs Distinguished Teaching Professor.
-In 2021, I received the Lamar Dodd Creative Research Award.
+In 2021, I received the Lamar Dodd Creative Research Award and was named the Carey Dennis and Sara Carey Distinguished Research Professor in Natural Resources.
 I also serve as the faculty advisor to the University of Georgia Ice Hockey Team.
 Go Ice Dawgs!

 For more on my research, click here.